Q&A: What does banning TikTok and WeChat mean for users?

 The order disallowing TikTok and WeChat from smartphone app stores takes effect Sunday, as do additional restrictions on the use of WeChat.

 A broader ban on the use of TikTok will follow on Nov.
 12 unless its Chinese parent company ByteDance is able to persuade U.S. officials that it can resolve national security concerns, such as with a proposed partnership with American tech company Oracle.
-Trump administration officials were reviewing the deal over the past week and experts say the looming action could add pressure on ByteDance to make concessions.
+On Saturday, Trump said he has approved “in concept” a deal between TikTok, Oracle and WalMart that would create a new company likely based in Texas and under the control of the U.S. companies.
+But the deal still needs to be finalized.

 WHAT ARE TIKTOK AND WECHAT?